 Table of Contents:

-Masturbating also is helpful for lowering the risk of unintended pregnancy and avoiding the spread of HIV and sexually transmitted infections.
+Masturbating is also helpful for lowering the risk of unintended pregnancy and avoiding the spread of HIV and sexually transmitted infections.

 Expelling sexual tension through masturbation can help reduce stress, release tension, and enhance sleep quality.
 Once your mind isn't fogged by your sexual cravings, you can experience enhanced concentration levels and an elevated mood.